 Your workspace may have changed, but you can still make professional development an integral part of your week at Brown.

-- Continue to take advantage of the University Library’s seminars and trainings, which are now being offered remotely.
+- Outside of University Human Resources, you can take advantage of the University Library’s seminars and trainings, which are now being offered remotely.
 The library hosts sessions on searching for funding opportunities, managing and presenting data, using software such as Photoshop and Keynote, and more.

 Connect through Technology: Tips for Working from Home